New York State Common Retirement Fund: Organization

 The fund is administered by the Office of the New York State Comptroller.
-As of 2018, the State Comptroller is Thomas P. DiNapoli.
+As of 2018, the State Comptroller was Thomas P. DiNapoli.
 The Comptroller's office is headquartered in Albany, New York and employs more than 2,700 people with 8 regional offices and another office in New York City.

 Investment Fees

 In its 2018 Comprehensive Annual Financial Report (CAFR), the state comptroller's office found that the pension fund spent $663.7 million on investment expenses and fees for the financial year ending March 31, 2018.
 Jonathan Trichter, a politician who ran for the state comptroller's office in 2018, claimed that the pension fund had historically paid out $6 billion in fees to hedge funds and private equity managers.

 Some critics of the pension fund argue that the fund would achieve a better and more affordable return for its investment by investing more of its assets in passively managed ETFs, to which the fund's administrator has publicly responded by stating that investments in hedge funds provide critically needed diversity.
 About 77% of the fund's assets are invested in public equity and fixed-income investments, with another $17.5 billion invested in private equities.